Do you want to hide the WordPress login page? Or don’t you know how to use the WPS Hide Login plugin? Keep reading this article!

 This is how you can protect or hide the WordPress login page for better security.
 As you can see above, with a plugin like WPS Hide Login, we will be able to completely conceal our admin page from the outer world.
 No coding, no editing files, or anything.
 A complete beginner-friendly method.

 Just hiding the WordPress admin page is not good enough for protecting your site.
-In that case, you need to make sure that you are using a security plugin, doing regular updates, taking complete website backups, using a secure web hosting company, and also a CDN (Content Delivery Network).
+In that case, you need to make sure that you are using a security plugin, doing regular updates, taking complete website backups, using a secure web hosting company, and a CDN (Content Delivery Network).

 Some of the frequently asked questions regarding hiding the WordPress admin directory and basic WordPress security are: